Reducing water use at home

 1. Submit the Water Softener Plumbing Rebate form

-2. You will be sent a kit to test your home's water hardness.
+2. We will send you a kit to test your home's water hardness.
 The test takes only a few minutes by holding a test strip under running water.

 3. Submit your water hardness results to complete registration for the program

-2. During the visit, the consultant will test your home's water hardness and complete the program registration
+You can also register for the rebate during a free Home Water Review where a consultant will test your home's water hardness and complete the rebate registration.

 Complete yourself or hire a plumber.
 The Region of Waterloo maintains a list of licensed plumbers and water softener retailers that support the Water Softener Plumbing Rebate Program.